motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 the changeless serenity-<br>
 of your own eternal nature. <br>
 <br>
-if your mind is noisy, let it be. <br>
+If your mind is noisy, let it be. <br>
-if your heart is congested with emotional turmoil. let it be. <br>
+If your heart is congested with emotional turmoil. let it be. <br>
-if your ego or the unprocessed pain and fear within you is scrambling <br>
+If your ego or the unprocessed pain and fear within you is scrambling <br>
 for something to do, remember, or control, <br>
-let it be <br>
+let it be. <br>
 <br>
+<h1>net.art  </h1>
-It's nice to think of artists as hackers who endeavour to get inside cultural systems and make them do things they were never intended to do: artists as culture hackers."
+"It's nice to think of artists as hackers who endeavour to get inside cultural systems and make them do things they were never intended to do: artists as culture hackers."
 <br><br>
 <figure class="highlight"><pre><code class="language-plaintext" data-lang="plaintext">